cysouw/diathesis/text/c03_summaryDia.md

 ### *Auslösersubjektivierung* (*sein+zum-Infinitiv*) {#sec:summary-auslosersubjektivierung}

 The ~~Auslösersubjektivierung~~ (full discussion in [@sec:zuminfinitive-sein-zum]) is constructed with the light verb *sein* with a *zum‑Infinitiv*.
 This diathesis can be applied to verbs of emotion with a governed preposition describing the trigger of the emotion.
-For example, *heulen* 'to whine' [@next a] uses the governed preposition *über* to describe the trigger, here *Schaden* 'damage'.
-The result of the diathesis is that the trigger of the emotion is promoted to nominative subject [@next b].
+For example, *heulen* 'to whine' [@next a] uses the governed preposition *über* to describe the trigger, here *Schaden* 'damage' [@next b].
+The result of the diathesis is that the trigger of the emotion is promoted to nominative subject [@next c].
 The original subject, i.e. the perceiver of the emotion, cannot be expressed anymore.

 ::: ex
 a.
-Ich heule über den Schaden. \
+Ich heule über den Schaden.
+b.
 Ich heule darüber, dass der Schaden so groß ist.
-b.
+c.
 Der Schaden ist zum Heulen.
 :::

 ## Anticausative diatheses ~~[OBJ › SBJ › Ø]~~

+An ~~anticausative~~ is a diathesis that completely removes the role marked as subject and promotes an object to be the new subject.
+For details on the definition see [@sec:intro-subject-demotions], specifically starting at [@par:anticausative].

 ### *Antikausativ* {#sec:summary-antikausativ}

 The unmarked ~~Antikausativ~~ (full discussion in [@sec:case-haben-anticausative] and subsequent sections) is attested with verbs like *öffnen* 'to open' or *kochen* 'to cook'.
 These verbs occur both as transitive [@next a] and intransitive [@next b] without any further grammatical marking.
 Crucially, the object of the transitive is the subject of the intransitive.
 Because this diathesis is unmarked, there is no formal indication of a direction.
 So, this diathesis could just as well be interpreted as a causative.
 However, there is a formal difference between verbs that allow for both a *haben* and *sein* in the intransitive [@next c,d] and those that only allow for a *sein* in the intransitive.
 There seems to be an interesting semantic correlate to this formal difference in that the verbs that allow for both *haben* and *sein* seem primarily transitiv.
-Consequentially this group is called ~~Antikausativ~~, while the second group with only *sein* is called ~~Kausativ~~ (see [@sec:summary-kausativ]).
+Consequentially this group is called ~~Antikausativ~~ (this section), while the second group with only *sein* is called ~~Kausativ~~ (see [@sec:summary-kausativ]).

 ::: ex
 a.
 Der Mitarbeiter öffnet den Laden.